livewire/livewire/docs/dirty.md

 However, Livewire is capable of much more than traditional form submissions.
 You can validate form inputs in real-time or even save the form as a user types.

-In these "real-time" update scenarios, it can be helpful to signal to your users when a form or subset of a form has been changed but hasn't been saved to the database.
+In these "real-time" update scenarios, it can be helpful to signal to your users when a form or subset of a form has been changed, but hasn't been saved to the database.

 When a form contains un-saved input, that form is considered "dirty".
 It only becomes "clean" when a network request has been triggered to synchronize the server state with the client-side state.